New Zealand's banknotes

 - Overcoating: The notes are treated with a protective varnish.
 This makes them more durable and helps to keep them clean longer.
 These complete sheets of notes are then inspected for faults.

-- Guillotining: The printed sheets are guillotined into individual notes.
-After that, they are put through a computer-controlled system for counting and banding.
+- Cutting: The printed sheets are cut into individual banknotes.
+After that, they are put through a quality inspection system for final inspection, counting and banding.